Vault search FAQ

 There is no impact to Vault when when this happens.
-However, a user who has exceeded the storage limit can no longer send or receive any new mail and may experience general account degradation.
+However, a user who has exceeded the storage limit can no longer send or receive new email messages and may experience general account degradation.

 For data that was deleted fewer than 25 days ago, we recommend that you use the Google admin console to restore a user’s Google Drive or Gmail data.

 For email that was deleted more than 25 days ago and is covered by a hold or a retention policy, you can use Vault to restore Gmail messages.

 Add the following operator to your search terms: -(label:^deleted AND label:drafts)

 Yes.
 When performing a search within a matter, select Organization, and then select the organizational unit you want to search.
 Accounts cannot be included in an organizational unit-based search, but you can still (optionally) specify a date range and search terms.